everydayhero/developer.everydayhero.com/content/authentication.md

 ### Registered Application Authentication

 This endpoint is used for all endpoints which aren't scoped via OAuth, this is mostly limited to a few team related API requests.
 The majority of API requests can be authenticated with OAuth User Authentication (see below).
-The API key for Registered App Auth is the key provided by EDH Professional Services, please email [api@everydayhero.com.au](mailto:api@everydayhero.com.au).
+The API key for Registered App Auth is provided by EDH Professional Services, please email [api@everydayhero.com.au](mailto:api@everydayhero.com.au).

     $ curl -i -H "Authorization: Token token=your-token" https://everydayhero.com/api/v2